-Radiography Clinical (RCL): A radiography clinical applies only to the radiography program and is a clinical experience which meets at a health care facility.
-The clinical experience provides a hands on patient care environment for student learning.
-During the clinical experience, a clinical instructor/radiographer directly/indirectly supervises the student.
-A radiography clinical experience has a ratio of 1 semester credit hour to 7 clinical experience hours.
+Radiography and Sonography Clinical: A radiography and sonography clinical applies only to those programs and is a clinical experience which meets at a health care facility.
+The clinical experience provides a hands-on patient care environment for student learning.
+During clinical experience, a clinical instructor/radiographer/sonographer directly/indirectly supervises the student.
+Radiography and Sonography clinical experiences have a ratio of 1 semester credit hour to 7 clinical experience hours.